 Federal and state legislative activity surrounding the internet retail tax remains high.
 It’s important to understand the legislation — both passed and proposed — that may affect your business.

-The US Senate voted in favor (69 to 27) of The Marketplace Fairness Act, which would allow the 45 states (and the District of Columbia) that currently charge sales taxes to require online retailers with at least $1,000,000 in annual sales in a state to collect sales tax from purchasers in that state.
-Under current Federal law, online retailers are only required to collect sales tax in states where they have a physical presence.
-The Act must still be approved in the US House of Representatives before becoming law; however, if passed, the Marketplace Fairness Act may alleviate qualifying states from having to pass affiliate nexus tax legislation in order to require online retailers to collect and remit sales tax.
+Under current federal law, states can only collect sales taxes from out-of-state online retailers if they have a physical presence in the state, such as retail stores or distribution warehouses.
+The Act must still be approved in the US House of Representatives and the US Senate before becoming law; however, if passed, the RTPA may alleviate qualifying states from having to pass affiliate nexus tax legislation in order to require online retailers to collect and remit sales tax.

 This information is not tax or legal advice, it does not necessarily represent CJ Affiliate's position(s).
 It is provided as a courtesy for your convenience.
 CJ shall not be responsible for the accuracy of such information, especially considering a portion of the information may be provided by third parties.
 We therefore disclaim all liability and responsibility arising from any reliance placed on such information.

 - Legislation Defeated vRecent Internet tax legislation has been overturned by the state's legislators or vetoed by the state's governor.

 - Legislation Passed vThe state has passed Internet tax legislation into law, as either a Control Tax and/or a Click-Through Tax.
 A Control Tax requires that Internet retailers who have a physical presence within the state may be taxed.
 A Click-Through Tax allows Internet retailers who do not have a physical presence within the state to be taxed if certain requirements are met.

 - No Sales Tax vThe state does not charge a tax on any purchases that occur within the state.